DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 Children and adolescents are particularly susceptible to the effects of social isolation, which may increase with stressful life events, social exclusion[13], bullying at school and a lack of social support from family, friends or caregivers.

-Childhood social isolation is also linked to an increased risk of developing a substance abuse disorder later on in life, in tandem with chronic anxiety.
+Childhood social isolation is also linked to an increased risk of developing a substance abuse disorder and mental health issues later on in life, in tandem with chronic anxiety.
 Healthy socializing helps to regulate neurotransmitters that influence behavior, such as dopamine.
-Faulty noradrenergic signaling is linked to childhood isolation, persistent anxiety, and alcoholism[13].
+Faulty noradrenergic signaling is linked to childhood isolation, persistent anxiety, and alcoholism[14].

 Following on from this trend in children, rats undergoing social isolation proved that it affects brain areas that regulate fear, anxiety and aggression.
-Neuropeptides get released during social isolation that help to regulate these areas of the brain.
-Chronic isolation may result in unbalanced levels of these peptides, leading to persistent fear and heightened aggression[14].
+Neuropeptides get released during social isolation that affect these areas of the brain.
+Chronic isolation may result in unbalanced levels of these peptides, leading to persistent fear and heightened aggression[15].

 It is natural for children to learn from stressful situations through fear-based conditioning.
 However, the fear generally abates as the child becomes an adult.
 This is referred to as fear inhibition.
 Childhood isolation has been shown to increase a lack of fear inhibition, which may lead to chronic anxiety later on in life.